Thomas George Fonnereau

-Thomas George Fonnereau (1789–1850), was an English author and artist.
+Thomas George Fonnereau (1789–1850) was an English author and artist.

 Fonnereau was the second and posthumous son of Thomas Fonnereau (1745–1788), son of Margaret Fonnereau née Martyn (1717–1778) and Zachary Philip Fonnereau (1706–1778), the descendant of an ancient family from the neighbourhood of La Rochelle, which settled in England at the Edict of Nantes and realised a fortune in the linen trade; and of Harriet, daughter of John Hanson of Reading, Berkshire.
 His father died at Topsham, Devonshire, on 26 December 1788; his mother survived until 2 February 1832.

+Early life and education

 Thomas George Fonnereau was born at Reading on 25 August 1789.
 After practising as an attorney in partnership with John Gregson at 8 Angel Court, Throgmorton Street, from 1816 to 1834, he succeeded, by the death of a relation, into property and devoted himself for the rest of his life to his books and his friends.
-His political opinions leaned to conservatism, and he published in 1831 a 'Practical View of the Question of Parliamentary Reform,' which was subsequently printed in two editions.
+His political opinions leaned to conservatism, and he published in 1831 a 'Practical View of the Question of Parliamentary Reform', which was subsequently printed in two editions.
 It was written mainly to prove that a purely democratic government is inappropriate to the circumstances of England, and that the existing system was 'founded on a concentration of the various interests of the country in the House of Commons'.

+Career

-While still a lawyer he occupied chambers in The Albany, and as a 'great lover and liberal patron of art' entertained a distinguished set of artists and wits at 'choice little dinners,' which are recorded in the pages of Planché's 'Recollections'.
+While still a lawyer he occupied chambers in The Albany, and as a 'great lover and liberal patron of art' entertained a distinguished set of artists and wits at 'choice little dinners', which are recorded in the pages of Planché's 'Recollections'.
 With one of these friends he travelled in Italy circa 1840 and, on his return, there were printed for private distribution a few copies of 'Mems. of a Tour in Italy, from Sketches by T. G. F., inspired by his friend and fellow-traveller, C. S., esq., R.A.' (probably Clarkson Stanfield), containing thirteen sketches of scenery.
 Printing was at the expense of D. Colnaghi.
 On inheriting his fortune he realised a long held ambition, building 'a bachelor's kennel', with the assistance of his friend, Decimus Burton.
 It was his own design of 'an Italian villa with colonnade and campanile', which arose at Haydon Hill, near Bushey, Hertfordshire.